ignovak/presentation/README.md

     $ cd presentation
     $ middleman

-That will launch the app on port 4567.
+That will launch the app on localhost:4567.

-If you just want a build, you can find it in this [branch](http://github.com/ignovak/presentation/tree/gh-pages/)
+If you just want a build, you can find it in this [branch](http://github.com/ignovak/presentation/tree/gh-pages/).